-

-Chinese Shu Puer Tea 2022 "Laoshu Daya" (老树大芽, Lǎoshù dàyá, "Big Buds of Old Trees")
+Chinese Shu Pu'er tea 2022 "Laoshu Daya" (老树大芽, Lǎoshù dàyá, "Large buds of old trees")

-Lincang is one of the key tea regions of Yunnan Province, famous for its ancient tea trees and unique climate conditions.
-Highland plantations, clean air and fertile soils create ideal conditions for the growth of tea trees.
-Tea from Lincang is distinguished by its rich taste, deep aroma and bright energy.
+Lincang is one of the key tea regions of Yunnan Province, renowned for its ancient tea trees and unique climate.
+High-altitude plantations, clean air, and fertile soil create ideal conditions for tea tree growth.
+Lincang teas are distinguished by their rich flavor, deep aroma, and vibrant energy.

 Raw material characteristics

-Laoshu Daya tea is made from Da Ye Zhong (大叶种, dàyězhǒng, "large leaf") tea, which is collected from ancient tea trees aged 300-500 years.
-Such trees have a powerful root system, which allows them to absorb more nutrients from the soil, which gives the tea a special depth of taste and aroma.
+Laoshu Daya tea is made from Da Ye Zhong (大叶种, dàyězhǒng, "large-leaf") tea, harvested from ancient tea trees 300–500 years old.
+These trees have a strong root system, allowing them to absorb more nutrients from the soil, giving the tea a unique depth of flavor and aroma.

 Characteristics of tea